EDGI: Equivariant Diffusion for Planning with Embodied Agents: Equivariant diffuser for generating interactions ( )

 To do this, we use three features of diffusion models.
 The first is the ability to sample from them by drawing noisy trajectory data from the base distribution and iteratively denoising them with the learned network yielding trajectories similar to those in the training set.
 For such sampled trajectories to be useful for planning, they need to begin in the current state of the environment.
 We achieve this by conditioning the sampling process such that the initial state of the generated trajectories matches the current state, in analogy to inpainting.
 Finally, we can guide this sampling procedure toward solving concrete tasks specified at test time using classifier-based guidance where a regression model is trained offline to map trajectories to task rewards.

-\xhdr{Symmetry breaking} By construction, our equivariant diffusion model learns a $\fullgroup$-invariant density over trajectories.
-Unconditional samples will reflect this symmetry property---it will be equally likely to sample a trajectory and its rotated or permuted counterpart.
-However, concrete tasks will often break this invariance, for instance by requiring that a robot or object is brought into a particular location.
-Our \eqd approach allows us to elegantly break the symmetry at test time for concrete tasks.
-Such a soft symmetry breaking can happen through conditioning, for instance by specifying the initial or final state of the sampled trajectories, or through a non-invariant reward model used for guidance during sampling.
+\xhdr{Task-specific symmetry breaking} By construction, our equivariant diffusion model learns a $\fullgroup$-invariant density over trajectories.
+As shown in the previous section, both unconditional samples (and samples guided by an invariant classifier) reflect this symmetry property---it will be equally likely to sample a trajectory and its rotated or permuted counterpart.
+However, concrete tasks will often break this invariance, for instance by requiring that a robot or object is brought into a particular location or specifying an ordering over objects to be manipulated in a scene.

+As discussed in the previous section, our diffusion-based approach with classifier guidance allows us to elegantly break the symmetry at test time as required.
+Such a soft symmetry breaking both occurs through conditioning on the current state, by conditioning on a goal state, and through a non-invariant reward model used for guidance during sampling.